gmodarelli/gmodarelli.github.io/content/blog/tides_descriptor_sets.md

 }
 ```

 There is still a bit of duplication since if you rename a resource in a shader, you need to update the binding code on `zig` as well.
-But my plan is to use as few shaders as possbile for the game, so the need for more complex solutions (like code-gen or a more data-driven approach) is not needed just yet.
+But my plan is to use as few shaders as possibile for the game, so the need for more complex solutions (like code-gen or a more data-driven approach) is not needed just yet.

 If you're interested in graphics programming and what to chat about the renderer of Tides of Revival, you can find me on our [Discord Server](https://discord.gg/t2SUa4ng).